luisalro/miax-Bitcoin_SellRecommendation_SentimentAnalysis_Azure/README.md

 ### Introduction

+The cloud Infrastructure as a Service (IaaS) market continues to consolidate as customers and providers push for more security, innovation and scalability.
+According to Gartner, AWS is evaluated as the leader in cloud IaaS with the highest score in both axes of measurement, ability to execute and completeness of vision.

+To carry out this lab, we chose Microsoft Azure as a cloud tool due to its manageability, easy integration and low cost.
+Likewise, it is an intuitive tool that facilitates the work of any beginner in the world of cloud computing and artificial intelligence.

 ### Instructions

 we will use different services offered by Microsoft Azure.
 We will create a series of Logic Apps to ingest sentiment data on Twitter for the Bitcoin hashtag and the prices of the cryptocurrency itself.
 On the page https://www.blockchain.com/api/exchange_rates_api we can obtain the exchange values ​​of said cryptocurrency in real time.